martintrojer/martintrojer.github.com/content/post/2012-07-23-untying-the-recursive-knot.md

 title: Untying the Recursive Knot
 ---

 Here I present a couple of examples of the functional design pattern "untying the recursive knot".
 I've found this useful in a couple of occasions, for instance when breaking apart mutually recursive functions.
-Material inspired by Jon Harrop's excellent <a href="http://www.ffconsultancy.com/products/fsharp_for_technical_computing/">Visual F# to Technical Computing</a>.
+Material inspired by Jon Harrop's excellent [Visual F# to Technical Computing](http://www.ffconsultancy.com/products/fsharp_for_technical_computing/).

 First, let's look at a simple factorial implementation using direct recursion;
 ```clojure